munificent/magpie/doc/site/markdown/patterns.md

     name is String

 This is a variable pattern containing a type pattern.
 The entire pattern matches only if the value is a string.
 If it is, then it will bind the variable `name` to the value.

+### Wildcard Patterns

+If the name in a variable pattern is `_`, then it's a *wildcard* pattern.
+It works exactly like a variable pattern except that no variable will actually be created.
+This can be useful if you want to say "a value goes here" but you don't care what the value is.
+Like other variable patterns, it may also have an inner pattern.

 ### Record Patterns